Academics

 Placement

-Even though we consider your Japanese language study experience to some extent, our decision regarding which level you should enter is based mainly on the test results, which will demonstrate your Japanese language ability.
-Level placement will not be based on the Japanese language courses you have taken before coming to AIU.
-Please note that the course numbers we use at AIU do not necessarily indicate the same level as the course numbers of your home institution.
+Even though we will also consider your Japanese language study experience to some extent, our decision regarding which level you should enter is based mainly on these test results demonstrating your Japanese language ability.

 Course Information